brbtavares/tucano/toucan-integration/README.md

 ```
 **For a larger, "real world" example, see the [`Toucan-Data`] repository.**

-## Getting Help
-For questions, issues, or support with Toucan-Integration, please:
-- Check the [API Documentation] for detailed usage examples
-- Open an issue on the [GitHub repository](https://github.com/brbtavares/toucan/issues)
-- Review the examples in the `/examples` directory

-## Contributing
-Thanks for helping to develop the Toucan ecosystem!
-To contribute:
-- Open issues for bugs or feature requests
-- Submit pull requests for improvements
-- Add new integration patterns or utilities
-- Improve documentation and examples

 ## Related Projects
 In addition to the Toucan-Integration crate, the Toucan project also maintains:
 * [`Toucan`]: High-performance, extensible & modular trading components with batteries-included.
 Contains a